Mantanavicius/tech-task/README.md

 - `task/`: the folder that contains all of the files used for the assignment
   - `Cat.js` and `Dog.js`: classes representing a cat and a dog
   - `Data.js`: a class representing a database
+  - `main.js`: file to informally test out some of the functionality of the classes described above.
   - `petShop.js`: a script that creates a pet shop and saves it to a database
   - `tests/`: contains unit tests for the Cat.js

-## Why did I do the things the way I did?
+## Why did I do things the way I did?

 - I chose `JavaScript` for these tasks, as it’s the language I’m most comfortable with.